 Aneurysmal subarachnoid hemorrhage

-Intravenous nimodipine can be administered with or without pre-treatment with nimodipine tablets.
+The administration of intravenous nimodipine can be with or without pre-treatment with nimodipine tablets.
 If giving the drug following administration of oral form, the total duration of treatment should not exceed a maximum of 21 days.
 Intravenous nimodipine should not be given for a period longer than 14 days.
-Intravenous and oral forms of nimodipine should not be used concomitantly.
+Patients should not take the intravenous and oral forms of nimodipine concomitantly.

 During surgery, a freshly prepared dilute solution of nimodipine (20 ml of a dilute solution of nimodipine: 1 ml of nimodipine concentrated intravenous infusion solution and 19 ml of Ringer solution) warmed up to blood temperature may be instilled intracisternally.
 This dilution must be used immediately after preparation.